About Smarter Travel Workplaces

 You can see a list of our Smarter Travel Workplace Partners as well as a selection of Success Stories by visiting Smarter Travel Workplace Partners.

 What is a Workplace Travel Plan?

-Workplace travel plans are a package of measures aimed at reducing the need for an individual to travel alone by car.
-They comprise of actions to promote walking, cycling, public transport, carpooling, the use of technology instead of travel, or flexible working practices.
+A Workplace Travel Plan is a package of measures aimed at reducing the need for an individual to travel alone by car.
+The travel plan comprises actions to promote walking, cycling, public transport, carpooling, car sharing, and the use of technology instead of travel or flexible working practices.

 Why are Workplace Travel Plans relevant for my Organisation?

 Employee travel can often be an invisible cost for an organisation, in terms of both time and money.